 Activities at the Penny Lane may include: Growing and maintaining plants; plant propagation; working in the garden and greenhouse; cooking with fresh produce; working with aromatic herbs and flowers; making products with plants, herbs and flowers; and learning about horticulture, nutrition, and the natural sciences.
 Specific activities will be determined by participant’s interest and ability.

-Wear clothes you don’t mind getting dirty and apply sunscreen.
+Clients and Volunteers should wear clothes that you don’t mind getting dirty and apply sunscreen.
 Water will be available; you are welcome to bring snacks.

 When: Spring Session Mondays 11:30 a.m. – 1:00 p.m.